HassanSajjad-302/iso-papers/my-paper.md

 the compiler also sends the dependencies of the file.
 The `deps` only contains unique elements.
 It does not contain an already sent dependency.
-The compiler should not re-request an already sent file, however, this is not an error.
+The compiler should not re-request an already sent file;
+however, this is not an error.

 Compiler sends ```CTBLastMessage``` once it has completed